Ukraine ceasefire begins after fierce fighting in besieged town

 Ukraine’s Azov volunteer battalion also reported fierce clashes just to the east of the vital government-held port city of Mariupol and said that the village of Shyrokyne had been “practically destroyed” by shelling.

 The ceasefire is the first test of the commitment by Kiev and pro-Russian separatists to the peace plan signed Thursday after marathon talks between Poroshenko, Russian leader Vladimir Putin, German Chancellor Angela Merkel and French President Francois Hollande.

 Saturday’s surge in fighting cast doubt on the deal but Putin was said to have re-affirmed his commitment to the ceasefire in a phone call with Merkel and Hollande.

 “Putin said the rebels were ready for the ceasefire,” the French presidency said in a statement.

-Donetsk rebel chief Alexander Zakharchenko -- one of two leaders of rebel forces the West views as Russian puppets -- earlier ordered his fighters to respect the truce but to ward off any attacks "with all force and means".
+Donetsk rebel chief Alexander Zakharchenko — viewed by the West as a Russian puppet — earlier ordered his fighters to respect the truce but to ward off any attacks “with all force and means”.